aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 After storing docker images: `[PROJECT_NAME]:leader` (and for the cloud solver: `[PROJECT_NAME]:worker`) and placing at least one query file in your S3 bucket, you are ready to run your solver.
 [RBJ: these names are inconsistent?]

-Running the solver consists of three steps:
+Running the solver consists of the following steps:

 1. Setup.